-Note: (1) Excludes the CEO, CFO and President and Senior Vice Presidents (including the Named Executive Officers)
+Note: (1) Excludes the CEO, CFO, President and Senior Vice Presidents (including the Named Executive Officers)

 The PSIP is based on two components: the ROIC achieved in the year; and controllable performance gains, as measured against goals and objectives established at the beginning of each year.
 ROIC is defined as the sum of operating income / (loss), realized gains / (losses) on derivative financial instruments and other income/(expense), all net of any minority interest, divided by the average invested capital during the year, and accounts for 50% of the PSIP program.
 Controllable performance gains also account for 50% of the PSIP program, and are measured by four factors: safety, quality, cost and delivery as well as the degree of individual contributions during that year.
 Payments are subject to threshold, target and maximum levels established under the PSIP.
 Threshold is defined as the minimum level of performance required to qualify for a 50% payout under a component of the PSIP.
-Target is defined as the level of performance required to receive a 100% payout under a component of the PSIP.
 Maximum is defined as the level of performance required to receive a payout of 150% under a component of the PSIP.